-The General Service Medal 1962 (GSM 1962, also refered sometimes as the Campaign Sevice Medal.) was introduced by the Ministry of Defence Order NO.61 dated 6th October 1962.
-It was to combine the three services (Royal Navy, Army and Royal Air Force) would have the one identical general service medal, with the appropriate clasp issued to the recipient.
+The General Service Medal 1962 (GSM 1962, also refered sometimes as the Campaign Service Medal.) was introduced by the Ministry of Defence Order NO.61 dated 6th October 1962.
+It was to combine the three services (Royal Navy, Army and Royal Air Force) would have the one identical General Service Medal, with the appropriate clasp issued to the recipient.
 The 1962 GSM was awarded until 2007, when it was replaced by the Operational Service Medal.

 If the recipient had already been awarded the medal, then the additional clasp would be added to those already on the medal.
-Like its predecessors, the Naval General Service medal (NSG) and General Service medal 1918-62 (GSM 1918-62), the GSM 1962 was not issued without a clasp.
+Like its predecessors, the Naval General Service Medal (NSGM) and General Service Medal 1918-62 (GSM 1918-62), the GSM 1962 was not issued without a clasp.
 The clasps were worn on the GSM 1962 in the order that they were earned (reading from the bottom of the ribbon upwards), which is not necessarily the chronological order of the clasps institution.

 Ribbons: Medals are worn suspended from their own specific ribbons.
 These were first made of silk but cotton was increasingly used as the nineteenth century developed.
 Their own colours often have a symbolic significance: the equal stripes of the ‘1939 to 1945 Star,’ for example, are dark blue to represent the service of the Royal and Merchant Navies, red, to represent that of the Armies and light blue to represent that of Air Forces.

 Ribbon width can vary slightly though it is generally 32mm wide.

 Ribbon - 32 mm wide ribbon is purple with two outer stripes of dark green.
 These are the same colours as the GSM 1918–62, but with different proportions of these two colours being used for this medal.